iamvdo/Heeere/README.md

 Are you heeere?

 A small library to check whether a DOM element is above, below or inside the actual viewport.
-Adds `.past`, `.future` and `.show` classes.
-It's up to you to do whatever you want with these classes!
+Adds `.past`, `.future` and `.inside` classes. **It's up to you to do whatever you want with these classes!** It adds a `.seen` class too, to elements that have `.past` or `.inside` classes.

+See it in action using CSS3D Transforms and transitions [in my personal website](http://iamvdo.me)

 ## Usage